neptunelabs/fsi-pages-samples/samples/travel/README.md

 # Using FSI Pages for Catalogs - with chapters

-This readme describes how the detail page sample with *FSI Pages* with chapters is achieved.
+This readme describes how to achieve the detail page example with *FSI Pages* with chapters.
 Adding the parameter `plugins:"Chapters"` adds a select box to the user interface of FSI Pages.
-The user can directly access sections of a catalog by selecting the corresponding item in the select box.
+The user can directly access chapters of a catalogue by selecting the corresponding item in the select box.

-In order to display catalogs with FSI Pages, you only need to add the corresponding script to the head of your website:
+To display catalogues with FSI Pages, all you need to do is add the following script to the head of your website:

 ```html
 <script